coderxDIEM/coderxDIEM.github.io/README.md

 # coderxDIEM.github.io

-■	What your page doesAns: I have created this personal portfolio website, which consists of a few sections, namely, about me, my story, gallery and contact.
+■	What your page does
+Ans: I have created this personal portfolio website, which consists of a few sections, namely, about me, my story, gallery and contact.

 ●	Do a short description to walk us through your intentions/thoughts behind the creation of this page.
 You can include relevant hand-drawn sketches/etc.
 Ans: First is the "about me" section which consist of a short snippet about myself, where I have put a button to attract the readers and for them to click and find out more about me.
 Next, is "my story" section where I share my experience of my recent trip to Korea, my interests of climbing mountain as well as my cycling hobby.
 This section was included to give readers a sneak peek into my life.
 Subsequently come the gallery segment, where I wanted to share some awesome and beautiful taken nature pictures.
 Finally, there is this contact me part where readers insert their message and I will reply them via email.